Home > Travel information > Inflight services > Inflight power > Inflight Wi-Fi > Wi-Fi frequently asked questions

 Although you are allowed to use your cell phone in airplane mode for activities such as surfing the Internet and sending email, we do not allow the use of our onboard Internet service for voice communication or videoconferencing through a cell phone, VoIP or any similar service.
 Voice and video calls are not permitted.
 By purchasing an Internet plan and accessing our service on board, you agree not to make voice or video calls, including but not limited to VoIP, in flight.

 - Can I send and receive text messages (SMS messages) with United Wi-Fi?

 You cannot send and receive Short Message Service (SMS) text messages at this time, as we do not offer a Global System for Mobile Communications (GSM) option.
-However, if you have a device that supports Wi-Fi-based texting, you will be able to send and receive texts over Wi-Fi with the purchase of United Wi-Fi access.
+However, if you have a device that supports Wi-Fi-based texting, you will be able to send and receive texts over Wi-Fi with the purchase of United Wi-Fi Internet.

 - Do you allow Virtual Private Network (VPN) connections?

 Yes, you can access your corporate network if you have access to a VPN client and a firewall.
 However, we cannot guarantee that the VPN will not be dropped if there are brief, intermittent losses in connectivity.
 As with any wireless communication, VPNs are not inherently secure.
 Therefore, United recommends that you take appropriate measures to ensure the security of your wireless connections.